Time to submit honorary doctor nominations

 In order to be appointed honorary doctor, the person must be deemed to have contributed:

-* For details regarding nomination, see the guiding document "Procedure for the Appointment of Honorary Doctors at the University of Borås", Reg.
-639-19.
+- * For details regarding nomination, see the policy document "Procedure for the Appointment of Honorary Doctors at the University of Borås" Reg. no. 639-19.